Smilin-Dominator/smilin_file_hosting/docs/index.md

     `python3 -m pip install -r requirements.txt`

+Or, if you're using Anaconda / Miniconda;

+`conda env create --file requirements.txt --name smilin_file_client python=3.10`

+`conda activate smilin_file_client`

 This installs all the packages required by the Client to the virtual environment.

 After installing the requirements, you need to install GPG (GNU Privacy Guard), which is essential for the encryption part.
 You may download it from [here](https://gnupg.org/download/index.html).
-After installing, GPG, you need to generate a Key Pair.
+After installing GPG, you need to generate a Key Pair.
 As this is a process that's not that straightforward, here's a [guide](https://www.redhat.com/sysadmin/creating-gpg-keypairs) to follow.
 But here are my preferences and options essential for the program to function properly;